LEADERS ARE BORN NOT MADE

 1) By serving Joshua was also mentored by Moses.
 This is a wonderful practice that is coming back today; this act of mentoring.
 Joshua became a great leader because he walked in Moses’ shadow.
 He was there with Moses in times of victory and testing and learned to lead from Moses.

 Are you being mentored?
 Most of us would do well to get some spiritual heroes who could mentor us and help us move to higher ground.
 I don’t think that you ever get to the place where you can no longer be mentored.
 Often those who need mentoring the most are those who don’t feel that they need it.
 Then, are you mentoring someone?
 Are you investing your life in the next generation of believers?
 What I have discovered as a minister is all want to be ministers, and no one wants to learn.
 No one wants to attend workshops but wants to direct the Leaders where to go.
 In ministry, there is no place for error because God is too wise to make a mistake.
 It takes character and humility to be mentored.
 Joshua had the wisdom and humility to be the second man and to be mentored.

 2) Joshua had a sensitive spirit.
-There’s another scene which demonstrates his servant’s spirit, Ex.
-32:17-19.
+There’s another scene that demonstrates his servant’s spirit, Exodus 32:17-19.
 Now Joshua drew the wrong conclusion but I think that his military ears were attuned to the people being attacked or being in trouble.
 A servant must be sensitive to the needs of those under him.
 That was Joshua.
 He was concerned about the people.
 A leader must learn to be a sensitive servant.

 Godly Leaders are prepared to lead by spending time with God.
 The episode from Joshua’s life is in Exodus 33:7-11.
 Moses was unique; God spoke to him face to face, as one speaks to his friend.
 Though he was not so privileged, Joshua was so overcome by God’s presence that he would not leave the Tabernacle.
 There’s passion in this picture.
 “Lord, you are so wonderful.
 I cannot leave this room.
 I beg you, let me stay.”